Blitz-Craft/ddfi/katas/taxCalculation/app/src/main/resources/tax_calculator.md

    &nbsp;&nbsp;&nbsp;Total: 74.68<br/><br/>

 2. Add a new Tax for Luxury Product of 10%.
 Any kind of Product can be a Luxury Product.
+3. Healthy Tax.
+If the weight of Sugar in the food is greater than 5% of the total weight of the food, an extra tax of 10% is applied.